marcobreveglieri/horse-prometheus-metrics/README.md

 $ boss install marcobreveglieri/horse-prometheus-metrics
 ```

 NOTE: if you download the package manually, also remember to get and configure the [Prometheus Client for Delphi library](https://github.com/marcobreveglieri/prometheus-client-delphi).
+This middleware works only with [Horse](https://github.com/HashLoad/horse) Web framework!

 ## Usage

-To use this middleware, enable it calling **THorse.Use** passing the appropriate callback (see below) specifing the
+To use this middleware, enable it calling **THorse.Use()** passing the appropriate callback (see below) specifing the
 '/metrics' endpoint (which is the default path scraped by Prometheus server); then, just declare the metrics you need
 registering them into the default collection registry.